Chokchai-Fa/banking-go/README.md

 ## Go Package which using in Project

 1. pq: Postgres Driver -> https://github.com/lib/pq
-2. testify: For write an unittest -> https://github.com/stretchr/testify
+2. testify: For write an unit-test -> https://github.com/stretchr/testify

 As for command usage -> You can see at Make